You just went on your first date. It was nice…and fun. You actually had a really great time. So… What do you do now after a first date?

 More importantly, will there be a second date?

-Here are 5 things you’ll want to consider after a, before your second one.
+Here are 5 things you’ll want to consider after a first date, before your second one.

 1. Did you have a good time?